luoyc123/vllm/docs/features/multimodal_inputs.md

 ### Embedding Inputs

-To input pre-computed embeddings belonging to a data type (i.e. image, video, or audio) directly to the language model, pass a tensor of shape `(num_items, feature_size, hidden_size of LM)` to the corresponding field of the multi-modal dictionary.
+To input pre-computed embeddings belonging to a data type (i.e. image, video, or audio) directly to the language model, pass a tensor of shape to the corresponding field of the multi-modal dictionary.

-You must enable this feature via the `--enable-mm-embeds` flag in `vllm serve`.

-!!! warning
-    The vLLM engine may crash if incorrect shape of embeddings is passed.
-    Only enable this flag for trusted users!

 #### Image Embedding Inputs